YasheerahYaqoot/acm_project/README.md

 - Final Presentation: [Link to Presentation]

 Objectives:
-This project has two key aspects:
-- Sliding Mode Control for a quadcopter
+- Sliding Mode Control for a Quadcopter
 - Model Predictive Control for the ground locomotion of a Multi-Limb Morphogenetic UAV 'MorphoGear'

 ---